Executive Branch

 The Executive Board collectively works to implement the platform points of the Executive Alliance.
 Each board member oversees a staff that supports them in carrying out duties that improve the overall function and impact of the executive branch.

-Chief of Staff: Christian Mira
+Chief of Staff: Zachary Lacy

 Chief of Staff Team

-Administrative Director: Adrian Tristan
+Administrative Director: Katelynn Johnson

 Serving as the prime liaison between the Executive Branch and the Assembly, the Administrative Director is responsible for increasing connectedness and ensuring accessibility within Student Government.
 The Administrative Department’s primary responsibilities include: